enosix/ghac-salesforce-deploy/README.md

 - `packages`: 04t or aliased packages to install
 - `preview`: Create a preview scratch org (default: 'false')
 - `org_name`: Name of the scratch org (required)
+- `post_deploy`: A post deploy script written in Powershell

 ## Outputs